Back to Samsung SmartThings Guides

 Symptoms

-• SmartThings app shows devices as Offline
+• App shows devices as Offline while they're powered on

-• Automations fail because device is offline
+• Automations fail because a device is offline

-• Device goes offline repeatedly after being brought back online
+• Device goes offline repeatedly after recovering

 Recognize these?
 Here's what usually causes it.